Citrus-Software/mikan-docs/docs/guides/02-biped/02-binding-modifiers.md

 ![gem var](./img/gem_var.png)

 :::tip

-👉 instead of manually creating the attributes on the Helper node, just build the rig.
+Instead of manually creating the attributes on the Helper node, just build the rig.
 Mikan will automatically create the attributes, and you'll only need to set their values.
 :::

 Once your custom attributes are edited, you can rebuild the rig.